crajarshi/SP500-Options-Scanner/MAX_PROFIT_SCANNER.md

 ## Overview

-The Maximum Profit Scanner is a specialized high-risk, high-reward options scanner designed to identify explosive short-term opportunities through high-gamma, short-dated options.
-Unlike the main scanner's systematic approach, this scanner focuses on finding "home run" trades with maximum leverage potential.
+The Maximum Profit Scanner (v2.0) is an adaptive high-risk, high-reward options scanner designed to identify explosive short-term opportunities through high-gamma, short-dated options.
+The scanner now features intelligent filtering that automatically adjusts criteria to find opportunities in any market condition.

 **⚠️ WARNING**: This scanner identifies highly speculative trades with significant risk of total loss.
 Use only with capital you can afford to lose.

+### Key Improvements in v2.0
+- **Adaptive Filtering**: Automatically tries multiple threshold levels
+- **Never Empty Results**: Guaranteed to find opportunities through progressive relaxation
+- **Momentum Integration**: Includes technical momentum in scoring
+- **ETF Coverage**: Falls back to high-volatility ETFs when needed
+- **Near-Miss Tracking**: Shows contracts that barely missed criteria

 ## Strategy Philosophy